Sergo2020/Sign_detection/readme.md

 # Innoviz assigment:

     Sign detection and classification by point cloud.
-    Algorithm is tested on provided data and simuations.
+    Algorithm is tested on simuatied data.

-    By Sergey Sinitsa

 ### Provided materials: